 The carrying values of cash and cash equivalents, bank deposits with original maturity over three months and restricted cash approximated fair value and represented a level 1 measurement.
 The carrying values of long-term deposits, long-term receivables and other long-term liabilities approximated fair value and represented a level 2 measurement.
 The estimated fair value of long-term debt as of December 31, 2014 and 2013, which included the Studio City Project Facility, the 2013 Senior Notes, the Studio City Notes, the 2011 Credit Facilities, the Philippine Notes and the Aircraft Term Loan, were approximately \$3,878,381 and \$2,585,768, respectively, as compared to its carrying value of \$3,902,781 and \$2,533,460, respectively.
-Fair value was estimated using quoted market prices and represented a level 1 measurement for the 2013 Senior Notes and the Studio City Notes.
-Fair value for the Studio City Project Facility, the 2011 Credit Facilities, the Philippine Notes and the Carrying values as the instruments carried either variable interest rates or the fixed interest rate approximated the market rate and represented a level 2 measurement.
+Fair value was estimated using quoted market prices and represented a level 1 measurement for the 2013 Senior Notes and the Studio City Project Facility, the 2011 Credit Facilities, the Philippine Notes and the carrying value for the Studio City Project Facility, the 2011 Credit Facilities, the Philippine Notes and the Studio City Notes.
+Fair value for the Studio City Project Facility, the 2011 Credit Facilities, the Philippine Notes and the Aircraft Term Loan approximated the carrying values as the instruments carried either variable interest rates or the fixed interest rate approximated the market rate and represented a level 2 measurement.
 Additionally, the carrying value of land use rights payable approximated fair value as the instruments carried the fixed interest rate approximated the market rate and represented a level 2 measurement.